little-big-co/FluentCRM-DateTrigger/README.md

 ## Finetuning

 You can now set the number of days before or after the birthday to kick in the tag/list.

+## Buy me a coffee

+If you like this solution and want to thank me, you can buy me a coffee at ko-fi.com/andredaus I appreciate your support!